rahulpanchal0106/Custom-Bash-Configs/README.md

 ## Overview

 This repository contains custom bash configurations that can be used to personalize your shell environment.
-The main purpose of this configuration is to move the `.bashrc` file to a custom directory (`~/new_dir`) and update the `.bash_profile` or `.bashrc` to source the `.bashrc` file from this new location.

 ## Usage